lonnieezell/Bonfire2/docs/intro/installation.md

 That's all that's needed to get started.
 You can now visit [http://localhost:8080/admin](http://localhost:8080/admin) and login with your new user.

-If you'd rather use a different server, like Apache or Nginx, you can follow the [CodeIgniter 4 guide](https://codeigniter.com/user_guide/installation/running.html) suggestions for a number of different server setups.
+If you'd rather use a different server, like Apache or Nginx, you can follow the [CodeIgniter 4 User Guide](https://codeigniter.com/user_guide/installation/running.html) suggestions for a number of different server setups.

 ## Generate some data for testing